john2x/x-marks-the-spot.vim/README.md

 Basically just calls `['` and `]'` for moving backward and forward, respectively.

 - `let g:X_MARKS_NAVIGATION_MODE = 2` - Move through marks based on the order of
-their assignment, regardless of their positions.
+their assignment (i.e. in alphabetical order), regardless of their positions.

 ### X\_MARKS\_RESET\_MARKS\_ON\_BUF\_READ